seki2020/gwa.net/website/content/privacy.md

 Under certain circumstances, Going Walkabout may be required to disclose your Personal Data if required to do so by law or in response to valid requests by public authorities (e.g. a court or a government agency).

 ### Legal Requirements
-Esplorio Limited may disclose your Personal Data in the good faith belief that such action is necessary to:
+Going Walkabout may disclose your Personal Data in the good faith belief that such action is necessary to:
 - To comply with a legal obligation
 - To protect and defend the rights or property of Going Walkabout
 - To prevent or investigate possible wrongdoing in connection with the Service